The St. Regis Bali Resort – Five-star excellence with opulent villas facing a flawless beach.

 - Local Shuttle Buses: Free shuttle buses link major hotels in Nusa Dua with the Bali Collection mall (see below).
 This is a great way to reach other resorts, beaches, and facilities in Nusa Dua and Tanjung Benoa.

 The St. Regis Bali Resort – What’s Nearby?

-- Bubu Seafood and Chinese Restaurant – Live seafood from tanks and likeable old-style seating.
+- Bubu Seafood and Chinese Restaurant – Live seafood from tanks and likable old-style seating.
 Only 300m north along the road.
-4-minute walk.

-- The Mulia – This massive resort offers several classy options facing the beach, or less invitingly, within the main building.
+- The Mulia – This massive resort offers several classy options facing the beach or within the main building.
 A few minutes’ walk south via the beachside path.

 - Kampung Bule – Adorable café in a 100-year-old joglo house full of traditional furniture and old photos and crafts.
 About 700m north up the main road.

 - Otherwise, the Bali Collection mall provides free shuttle buses to resort guests.
 Among oodles of cafés and bars are Coco Bistro (Chinese food and pleasant courtyard) and Pica Pica Restaurant (sangria, tapas, and all things Spanish).